Prohelion/prohelion.github.io/docs/Motor_Controllers/Motor_Sense_Comms_Spec/index.md

 The serial link runs using asynchronous UART comms at 470.6 kbits/sec, 1 start bit, 8 bits data, 1 stop bit, no parity.
 Complete packets are sent at a rate that will keep the serial channel full.

-There should be a break character inserted after each packet, to allow the reciever to resynchronise to the correct start bit if noise corrupts the transmission during a packet.
+There should be a break character inserted after each packet, to allow the receiver to resynchronize to the correct start bit if noise corrupts the transmission during a packet.

 The WaveSculptor should run a timeout check on incoming comms, and flag a fault if no data is received within a certain time window (MOT error).